SUBMISSION DEADLINE: Monday 9 July 2018

 Representatives of Aboriginal and Torres Strait Islander communities

-Local Government representatives from community cultural development, aged care and community health services
+Local Government representatives from community cultural development, aged care and community health services and tourism services

 Education authorities, academics, teachers and medical and healthcare colleges